rvo-cs/plscope-utils/sqldev/README.md

-# plscope-utils for SQL Developer<br/>SQL Developer Extension
+# SQL Developer Extension: plscope-utils for SQL Developer

 ## Introduction

-The **plscope-utils** SQL Developer extension simplifies common source code analysis tasks; it is based on PL/Scope, and provides:
+The **plscope-utils for SQL Developer** extension simplifies common source code analysis tasks; it is based on PL/Scope, and provides:

 - A "PL/Scope" node under each schema in the Connections tree
 - A "Compile with PL/Scope..." context menu entry in the Connections tree
 - Viewers for tables, views, packages, procedures, functions, triggers, types, and synonyms; these viewers are reachable via the appropriate nodes in the Connections tree, or via the "Popup Describe" context menu, when positioned on an identifier in a PL/SQL editor.
 - A "plscope-utils Reports" folder in the Reports tree.

-All operations are based on objects readily available in the Oracle Database, in version 11.1 or higher; no database object needs to be created for using this extension.
-However, many queries require the `ALL_STATEMENTS` view, available since Oracle Database version 12.2.
+All operations are based on objects readily available in the Oracle Database, version 11.1 or higher.
+No database object needs to be created for using this extension.
+Meanwhile, many queries require the `ALL_STATEMENTS` view, available since version 12.2 of the Oracle Database.

 ## Examples